November 30th, 2020

 And we send gratitude to all the dedicated people who selflessly continue to offer their time, expertise, and skills within the health-care system, as well as all those who are working to keep us all alive by producing food, medical and other essential supplies and services.

-In view of the developing situation and the continuing lockdown, our monastery will remain closed till the November 30, 2020, or until further notice.
+In view of the developing situation and the continuing lockdown, our monastery will remain closed until further notice.

 Naturally we hope to re-open as soon as possible to welcome all our friends back again to practice with us but our decision to re-open will be guided by official recommendations.